In this lesson I will take one pentatonic scale and show you how it you can improvise over 8 different chords with it.

 In the final example I am using the Em pentatonic scale from the 5th of an A7.
 This way of using the scale actually spells out a sort of A7sus4 sound since it contains the 4 and note the 3rd of the chord.
 But if you don’t lean to heavily on the D then you can get a nice mixolydian like dominant sound out of the scale.

-If you want to study the examples I went over in the lesson you can of course also download them as a pdf here:
+If you want to study the examples I went over in the lesson you can of course also download them as a pdf.
+If you enter your e-mail you will automatically be taken to the download link and receive an E-book with 15 II V I licks.

 If you have any questions, comments or suggestions for topics or how I can make the lessons better then please let me know.
 Leave a comment on the video or send me an e-mail.
 That is the best way for me to improve my lessons and make them fit what you are searching for.